-- Do not lend your keys or Campus Card to anyone. - Please always keep your keys and Campus Card with you when you leave your room and look after them. - Your Campus Card or key will allow you to enter the building through the main entry on a 24-hour basis. - If you lose or damage your keys or Campus Card or if they are stolen please report this to the accommodation management team immediately.
+- Do not lend your keys or Campus Card to anyone.
+Giving your campus card to others for use either to access your accommodation or the recreation centre is considered serious and will incur disciplinary action. - Please always keep your keys and Campus Card with you when you leave your room and look after them. - Your Campus Card or key will allow you to enter the building through the main entry on a 24-hour basis. - If you lose or damage your keys or Campus Card or if they are stolen please report this to the accommodation management team immediately.
 This is for both you and your fellow residents' safety.
-You can report a lost or damaged Campus Card on the following link: Campus Card - You will be charged by Accommodation the cost of replacing each lost key and the Campus Card office for your replacement Campus Card. - Your Campus Card can be damaged by putting it next to other swipe cards, mobile phones or other such devices, or by water.
-If your Campus card is damaged, you will be charged for the replacement as per the Card office - Should you lock yourself out of your room, call the on-duty accommodation staff member for assistance.
+You can report a lost or damaged Campus Card on the following link: Campus Card or the following link: <a href="Camp - You will be charged by Accommodation the cost of replacing each lost key and the Campus Card office for your replacement Campus Card. - Your Campus Card can be damaged by putting it next to other swipe cards, mobile phones or other such devices, or by water.
+If your Campus card is damaged, you will be charged for the replacement as per the Card office. - Should you lock yourself out of your room, call the on-duty accommodation staff member for assistance.
 You will get two free lockouts and then will be charged for every subsequent lockout.
-The fee for this in 2024 is \$25.00. - If you are assigned a temporary access card, it must be returned within the timeframe designated by Accommodation staff.
+The fee for this in 2025 is \$25.00. - If you are assigned a temporary access card, it must be returned within the timeframe designated by Accommodation staff.
 A temporary access card is not a long-term replacement for your personal Campus Card, any loss or damage of a temporary card in your possession will incur a replacement fee. - If you are given an access device for a vehicle gate and you lose this, you will need to pay for the replacement.
-You may not lend this access device to anyone else. - If you find a key or Campus Card, please return it to accommodation management or University Security.
+You may not lend this access device to anyone else. - · If you find a key or Campus Card, please return it to accommodation management or University Security.